gravitational/teleport/rfd/0144-client-tools-updates.md

 ```

 After downloading, client tools will re-execute the downloaded version.
 The
 child process will inherit all environment variables and flags.
-Re-execution
-will occur only if the parent process is not `tsh` or `tctl`, to prevent
+`TELEPORT_TOOLS_VERSION=off` will be added during re-execution to prevent
 infinite loops.

-An environment variable `TELEPORT_TOOLS_VERSION` will be introduced to use a
+An environment variable `TELEPORT_TOOLS_VERSION` will be introduced that can be
-specific version of client tools `X.Y.Z` or turn `off` client tools updates
+`X.Y.Z` (use specific version) or `off` (do not try to update).
+This
-completely.
-This environment variable can be used as a emergency workaround for
+environment variable can be used as a emergency workaround for a known issue,
-a known issue, pinning to a specific version in CI/CD, or for debugging.
+pinning to a specific version in CI/CD, or for debugging.

 Automatic updates will not be used if `tctl` is connecting to the Auth Service
 over localhost.